esarks/SkylerThomas2/KDP/COMPLETE-MANUSCRIPT.md

 This chapter is about dwelling in that shadow.
 About learning that presence in the midst of difficulty is grace enough.
 That you don't face the heat alone.

-The writing that follows came from my wilderness season.
+The song in this chapter came from my wilderness season.
 When I'd been washed but not yet arrived.
 When I had to learn that grace isn't always escape—sometimes it's shelter.
 And that shelter is enough.

 ---
 ## Key Themes